 As part of its mission to ensure the development and preservation of safe and affordable housing in New York City, Neighborhood Restore supports the efforts of its partners by applying its expertise in construction management and housing development.
 Its affiliate entity, Restored Homes, partners with nonprofits and HPD to secure grant funding through the New York State Affordable Housing Corporation (“AHC”), assess the repair needs of distressed homes, oversee the rehabilitation process, and monitor the quality and timeliness of work.

 Pursuant to its mission, Neighborhood Restore and its affiliates actively engage in policy discussions and advocacy coalitions.
-It is a member of Housing First! — a coalition of community, business, labor, civic, and religious organizations dedicated to addressing the chronic lack of affordable and supportive housing in New York City.
-The Executive Director serves as an advisory board member of the New York Housing Conference — a broad-based coalition that advocates for decent affordable housing for all New Yorkers — and is a member of the Jamaica NOW Leadership Council — an oversight task force created to monitor the 21 strategic investments set forth by Mayor de Blasio’s administration for the revitalization and growth of Jamaica, Queens.
-Restored Homes is a member of the New York Mortgage Coalition (“NYMC”) — a unique collaboration of financial institutions and 11 community housing counseling agencies dedicated to helping low- and moderate- income households become first-time homebuyers in the New York City metro area.
-As part of the Coalition for Affordable Homes — a partnership of 26 non-profits, community associations, local development corporations, and legal service providers — Restored Homes advocates for initiatives to support middle- and working-class homeowners throughout New York City.
+It is a member of United for Housing (previously known as Housing First!) — a coalition of community, business, labor, civic, and religious organizations dedicated to addressing the chronic lack of affordable and supportive housing in New York City.
+The Executive Director serves as an advisory board member of the New York Housing Conference — a broad-based coalition that advocates for decent affordable housing for all New Yorkers.
+Restored Homes is a member of the New York Mortgage Coalition (“NYMC”) — a unique collaboration of financial institutions and 9 community housing counseling agencies dedicated to helping low- and moderate- income households become first-time homebuyers in the New York City metro area.
+As part of the Coalition for Affordable Homes — a partnership of 30 non-profits, community associations, local development corporations, and legal service providers — Restored Homes advocates for initiatives to support middle- and working-class homeowners throughout New York City.